M-o-a-T/moat/doc/spec_aa.rst

   This bit is set if/when the client periodically goes to deep sleep, i.e. it will not listen to the bus.

-  If this bit is clear, servers may assume the device to have vanished if it doesn't answer repeated queries.
+  If this bit is clear, servers may assume that the device has vanished if it doesn't answer repeated queries.

-  If this bit is set, the MAC is followed by two timer minifloats.
+  If this bit is set, the next bytes contain two timer minifloats.
   The first states how long the client typically listens before shutting down.
   The second states how long the client typically sleeps.

   These values apply to both client- and server-generated messages.

+  * Request: tell the server what the client would like to use.

+  * ACK: tell the client which values the server would prefer, with no obligation to use them.

-In a request they tell the server what the client would like to use.
-NACK replies contain the lower or upper limits for these bytes if they're lower or higher than the ones supplied by the client, respectively; ACK replies tell the client which values the server would prefer with no obligation to use them.
+  * NACK: lower or upper limits for these bytes if they're lower or higher than the ones supplied by the client, respectively.

-  A zero value for any timer means "unspecified".
-If the server doesn't want to change any of the client's timers it may clear bit 3.
-(A server that doesn't like polling clients shall send a NACK instead.)
+  A zero value for one of these timers means "unspecified / don't care"; it is not allowed in a request.
+If the server doesn't need to change any of the client's timers it may clear bit 3.
+A server that doesn't understand polling clients shall reply with a "data problem" NACK.

 * bit 4: address is random / connection is temporary.